interaction-lab/HARMONI/harmoni_actuators/harmoni_face/README.md

 ### Mouth service
 The AUs for the mouth are: AU10, AU12, AU13, AU14, AU15, AU16, AU17, AU18, AU20, AU23, AU24, AU25, AU26, AU27

-Parameters input for the mouth service are:
+Parameters for the mouth service are:

 | Parameters           | Definition | Values |
 |----------------------|------------|--------|